 - The student can choose the image display size they would like their image to be in their response.
 Options include small, medium, large, and full size.
-Note: A full size version of their image will still be available to view.
-Large images will always fit to the full width of the rich text response area.
+Note: A full-size version of their image will still be available to view.
+Large images will always fit the full width of the rich text response area.

 Figure 4: Student can choose to replace, rotate, and change the image display size before uploading their image to the essay response.

 Students can make changes to an inserted image in their Essay with rich text response by following these steps:

 - Select the image in their response to access the image edit toolbar.